A DYSFUNCTIONAL AMOUNT OF EMOTION

 “Why CAN’T they do that?
 They CAN’T, or you just don’t want them to?”

 When first asked such questions, it’s pretty common for people to begin their answers with “Because…” and then proceed to list all kinds of reasons they think justify their positions.
 But none of those will be correct.
-The only correct answers are:
+The only

 “They don’t NEED TO, I just want them to”